uselagoon/lagoon-ui/README.md

 # Lagoon UI

-Lagoon UI that primarily only has the Lagoon API and Keycloak services required for rapid development and testing.
+Lagoon UI that primarily only has the Lagoon API and Keycloak services required for rapid development and testing the UI.
 This repo also includes storybook and the necessary mock data pulled from uselagoon/lagoon.

 ## Local dev

 ```
 make install        # will build all images and run the containers
 make logs           # to tail all container logs
-make get_greds      # returns an admin API token
+make get_creds      # returns an admin API token
 ```

 You will need to define both the `GRAPHQL_API` and `KEYCLOAK_API` environment waribales depending on the endpoints you want to connect to, for examples: